How to Make a Chat Application in Python

 • Listening for upcoming client connections, if a new client is connected, we add it to our collection of client sockets.

-• Start a new thread for each client connected that keeps listening for upcoming messages sent from the client and broadcasts it to all other clients.
+• Start a new thread for each connected client that keeps listening to upcoming messages sent from the client and broadcasts them to all other clients.

-The below code creates a TCP socket and binds it to the server address, and then listens for upcoming connections:
+The below code creates a TCP socket, binds it to the server address, and then listens for upcoming connections:

 import socket